Links

 Chronologies

-When dealing with texts, there are many problems with web editions.
-The very best are excellent and have the added advantage of being searchable, but are still not as easily or reliably referred to as a printed book.
-If you refer to a site and the page has gone, for whatever reason, it does not have quite the same currency as even the most out-of-print book.
-Unfortunately few on-line texts are excellent.
+As for other on-line sites, unfortunately few on-line texts are excellent.
 Many are good, having been put up by projects such as Project Gutenberg, which has standards of proof-reading, and the same goes for many other sites, including those of public-minded enthusiasts.
-There is still the problem that there is usually no indication of editorial principles, the actual provenance of the text or copy-text and what variants might be involved.
+There is still the problem that there is usually no indication of editorial principles, the actual provenance of the text or copy-text and what variants might be involved (a real problem with a poet who changed text, as a glance at the Variorum Poems shows).
 They provide a great service and are very useful in providing a reading text, but not a substitute for the book at a scholarly level.
 It is not always easy to distinguish the good sites, though, from the rather poor sites.
 Rather poor sites are technically accurate for spelling etc. but often have cuts or don't indicate that they are only part of a text.
 In this sense rather poor sites can be more dangerous that really poor sites.
 And when you are dealing with literature, really poor, meaning mis-spellings, mis-scannings, missing words, lines or paragraphs, is really appalling.

 Poetry on-line